Clinical Neurophysiology Fellowship

 Applications for the UTSW Clinical Neurophysiology Fellowship are generally accepted about 18 months before the anticipated start of training.
 This is typically in December of the PGY-3 year (for Adult Neurology Residents) or PGY-4 year (for Pediatric Neurology Residents).
 Interviews typically occur thereafter in March.

-Therefore, we will begin accepting applications in December 2014, for the 2016-2017 academic year (which commences July 1, 2016).
+We will begin accepting applications in December 2014 for the 2016-2017 academic year (which commences July 1, 2016).
 Please contact the fellowship program director with any specific questions.
-Your application form (click here to download application), CV, personal statement, and 3 letters of reference can be sent to the following:
+Your application form, CV, personal statement, and 3 letters of reference can be sent to the following:

 Attn: Ryan Hays, M.D (Clinical Neurophysiology Fellowship Director)